 Here’s a quick breakdown of the categories:

-Nashville’s Newest- This focuses on artists making music in Nashville with new releases either out or coming out.
-It can also include unique music events, music business spotlights, streams, and so on.
+Nashville’s Newest- Features on artists making music in Nashville with either recent or upcoming releases.
+It can also include music events, business spotlights, streams, and so on.
 Priority goes to Music Mecca’s hometown.

 Around The Block- The same as above, except these focus on artists from all over, namely within North America and Europe.
-We are a part of Submit Hub and ReverbNation, and get lots of artist submissions through those outlets on top of the other avenues in which we connect with artists.
+We are a part of online platforms like Submit Hub, ReverbNation, and London-based platform MusoSoup, and receive submissions from all over the world.